DerrickDDInAI/3d-house-project/README.md

 - Determine requirements for contributions
 - Add instructions on how to contribute
 - Read GeoTiff files from website without having to download them
+- Show 2D and 3D plots next to each other to compare
+- Improve the layout of the 3D plot